-During this time, a majority of people in the world, also lived in poverty.
-They were uneducated, simple people who were living during a period of history when life was harsh and uncertain.
+During this time, a majority of people in the world also lived in poverty.
+They were uneducated, simple people, who were living during a period of history when life was harsh and uncertain.
 Many people did not live past the age of 40.
-There was a great occurrence of sickness and disease and very little medical care.
+There was a great occurrence of sickness and disease, and very little medical care.
 Governments were corrupt.
-Religion, scandalous and dishonorable.
+Religion—scandalous and dishonorable.
 The Roman government had severely afflicted the Jews who lived in Israel with their oppressive and tyrannical government.
-The people were looking for a Great King, a Messiah who would come with power and defeat the Romans and return their nation to it former glory.
-Jesus came as a humble carpenter from Nazareth; in tattered clothes, espousing a new religion that was based on love.
-During the time that Jesus presented Himself to the world, a majority of people did not accept Him.
+The people were looking for a Great King—a Messiah who would come with power, defeat the Romans, and return their nation to its former glory.
+Jesus came as a humble carpenter from Nazareth, in tattered clothes, espousing a new religion that was based on love.
+During the time when Jesus presented Himself to the world, a majority of people did not accept Him.

 Isaiah 53:3a He is despised…

 - Mark 13:13 And you will be hated by all for My name’s sake.
 But he who endures to the end shall be saved.

 - Luke 19:14 But his citizens hated him, and sent a delegation after him, saying, “We will not have this man to reign over us.”

 - Luke 21:17 And you will be hated by all for My name’s sake.

 - John 15:18 “If the world hates you, you know that it hated Me before it hated you.”